slurmulon/blot/README.md

 A limitation of API blueprints is that they are static, and there are few (if any) plugins for parsing documented requests and responses for programmatic (in-code) use in your integration and unit tests.
 My philosophy is that you should strive for a canonical source of fixtures in which all of your tests and documentation inherit from.
-[Hercule](https://github.com/jamesramsay/hercule), which blot also integrates, helps enable centralization by allowing Markdown documents to be transcluded.
+[Hercule](https://github.com/jamesramsay/hercule), which blot also integrates, helps enable decentralization by allowing Markdown documents to be transcluded.
 However, this does not address the issue of having decentralized __fixtures__ with repeated content.